-The final lines of the SAS program invoke proc univariate to generate the histogram and calculate a number of descriptive statistics (SAS Institute Inc. 2014b).
+The final lines of the SAS program invoke proc univariate to generate the histogram and calculate a number of descriptive statistics (SAS Institute Inc. 2016b).
 The first and third lines are comments.
-The second line tells SAS to call proc univariate and requests that certain plots be made using the plots option.
+The second line tells SAS to call proc univariate using the elytra data set.
 The class statement tells the procedure to conduct a separate analysis for each sex in the data set, while the var statements tells it which variable to analyze, in this case the variable length.
-The histogram statement asks for a histogram of length, with the statements after the forward slash (/) being options for the graph.
+The histogram statement asks for a histogram of length.
 The option vscale=count tells SAS to make the vertical axis using counts of the observations (the default uses percentages).
-The remaining options control the width of the lines in the graph as well as text height.
-The program would work without these options but would generate a different-looking histogram.

 '''

 Descriptive statistics and histograms;

-proc univariate plots data=elytra;
+proc univariate data=elytra;

 Separate analyses for each sex;

 class sex;

 var length;

-histogram length / vscale=count wbarline=3 waxis=3 height=4;
+histogram length / vscale=count;

 run;

 quit;

 '''

 After running the program, we obtain output with various statistics of location and dispersion, including the sample mean, median range, variance, and standard deviation, as well as a graph showing the frequency distribution.
 A separate analysis is generated for each sex (M or F) of the beetles.
-We see that females have somewhat longer elytra than males ( $\bar{Y}=4.940~\mathrm{mm}$ vs. 4.713 mm), and there are small differences in other statistics.
-See a complete program listing below, and SAS output with some editing to reduce its length.
+We see that females have somewhat longer elytra than males ($\bar{Y} = 4.940$ mm vs. 4.713 mm), and there are small differences in other statistics.
+See a complete program listing below and selected portions of the SAS output.
+The complete output can be found on the website for this textbook.

-'''

-SAS Program

-descriptive.sas;

-options pageno=1 linesize=80;

-title 'Descriptive statistics for the elytra data';

-data elytra;

-input sex $ length;

-datalines;

-4.9

-F

-5.2

-M 4.9

-F 4.2

-F 5.7

-etc.

-5.1

-М

-F

-4.4

-M

-4.8

-M 4.6

-F

-3.7

-run;

-Print data set;

-proc print data=elytra;

-run;

-Descriptive statistics and histograms;

-proc univariate plots data=elytra;

-Separate analyses for each sex;

-class sex;

-var length;

-histogram length / vscale=count wbarline=3 waxis=3 height=4;

-run;

-quit;

-'''
+descriptive.sas; title 'Descriptive statistics for the elytra data'; data elytra; input sex \$ length; datalines; М 4.9 F 5.2 4.9 М F 4.2 F 5.7 etc. 5.1 М 4.4 F 4.8 М M 4.6 F 3.7 ; run; Print data set; proc print data=elytra; run; Descriptive statistics and histograms; proc univariate data=elytra; Separate analyses for each sex; class sex; var length; histogram length / vscale=count; run; quit;